HowardZHY/CrackShotWeapons/README.md

 # CrackShotWeapons
 Weapon examples for Crack Shot plugin.

 License under AGPLv3.
-You must be open source and same lisence if you modify them.
-Please use github forks.
+You MUST be open source and same license if you modify them.
+Please use GitHub forks.